Delay on broadcast erasure channels under random linear combinations: Proofs from

 Observe that $\{\hat{J} = i\} = \{ \Ybf \in \Ymc_i\}$ for each $i \in [n]$, where $\Ybf = (Y_1,\ldots,Y_n)$ are the row-sums of $\Xbf$.
-In words, row $i$ is selected under the row selection rule $\hat{\chi}$ as the smallest index among the row-sum maximizing indices precisely when the row-sums lie in \eqref{eq:rowsumcond}.
-Here, we use the phrase ``row-sum'' to indicate the sum of a given row, rather than the sum of the rows.
+In words, row $i$ is selected under the row selection rule $\hat{\chi}$ as the smallest index among the row-sum maximizing indices precisely when the row-sums $\Ybf$ lie in $\Ymc_i$ \eqref{eq:rowsumcond}.
+Recall we use the phrase ``row-sum'' to indicate the sum of all the elements in a given row, rather than the sum of the rows.
 Conditioning on all possible row-sums using the total probability theorem gives:

-The penultimate equality holds because $i)$ $\Pbb(\hat{J}=i|\Ybf=\ybf) = 0$ for $\ybf \not\in\Ymc_i$ and $\Pbb(\Ybf = \ybf|A^{(a)}) = 0$ for $\ybf$ with $y_j < a+c-1$, and the last equality holds because the function $\hat{J}$ of $\Ybf$ takes value $i$ over all $\ybf \in \Ymc_i$.
+The penultimate equality holds because $\Pbb(\hat{J}=i|\Ybf=\ybf) = 0$ for $\ybf \not\in\Ymc_i$ and $\Pbb(\Ybf = \ybf|A^{(a)}) = 0$ for $\ybf$ with $y_j < a+c-1$, and the last equality holds because the function $\hat{J}$ of $\Ybf$ takes value $i$ over all $\ybf \in \Ymc_i$.
 We now focus on $\Pbb(\Ybf=\ybf|A^{(a)})$:

 The first two equalities hold because of the assumed independence of the rows (note $A^{(a)}$ is specific to row $j$), and the last equality is by definition of $Y_j$.
 Regardless of whether $A^{(a)} = A^{(a)}_1$ or $A^{(a)} = A^{(a)}_{1,2}$, we may write